2025 North Carolina – The Outer Banks

 We had several non-avian sightings of interest:

 We watched a Green Anole (a lizard) during our picnic lunch.
 It went from green to brown before our eyes.
 There was a Red Bat and a Bobolink on our pelagic trip, both about 25 miles at sea.
 On a typical North Carolina Tour, folks are happy to see one or two Marsh Rabbits.
-See saw them daily, as many as 20 at a time!
+We saw them daily, as many as 20 at a time!

 Amazing Destinations.
 Beautiful Birds